What is AWS?

-Started with an ideation way back in 2000, AWS was commercially launched in the year 2006 and has never looked back since.
-Continuous innovation and first mover advantage has led the company to launch a wide range of products, the company has gained over 50% more revenue in 2016 than the previous year.
+Started as an idea way back in 2000, AWS was commercially launched in the year 2006 and has never looked back since.
+Continuous innovation and the first-mover advantage has led the company to launch a wide range of products and this way it has gained US$25.65 billion in revenue as per 2018 statistics.

-AWS offers a wide range of services that can be categorized in following categories –
+AWS offers a wide range of services that can be categorized into the following:

-There is much discussion about which one is better, but the result never came out with a clear winner.
-Let’s understand the differences in the services and capabilities of these two major cloud computing platforms:
+There has been much debate going on about which among the two is the best, but the result never came out with a clear winner.
+Let’s understand the differences in the services and capabilities of these two major Cloud Computing platforms.

 |In all continents with data centers and edge locations

 |Number of instances